 What is contact tracing

 Contact tracing for COVID-19 helps identify all individuals who were in close contact with a person who has tested positive for the illness.
 Based on CDC guidance, those that would be considered close contacts of a positive case and who would need to self-isolate are household members, intimate partners, individuals providing care to a case in a household without using recommended infection control precautions, and other individuals who have had close contact.
-Close contact is defined as less than 6 feet of distance between yourself and another person who could have the coronavirus for a minimum of 15 minutes.
+Close contact is defined as less than 6 feet of distance between yourself and another person who could have the coronavirus for a minimum of 15 minutes over a 24-hour period.

 The Department of Health has selected partners to both develop and implement a solution to do this both efficiently and in a manner that protects public health.
 Additionally, patient privacy during contact tracing is important and calls will be completed using HIPAA compliant call centers.